 Also‚ your franchise lawyer need to understand that your franchise investment is a major event and that it is a process where you work together – not just "sign here and good luck".

 There are many benefits to buying a franchise – provided that it is the right franchise.
 When you buy a franchise you need to follow a step-by-step process.
-I have seen this process many times and if you would like to learn more about how to buy a franchise‚ I suggest:
+I have seen this process many times and if you would like to learn more about how to buy a franchise, read An Entrepreneurs Guide to Buying a Franchise or contact us for more information.

 Category: Buy a Franchise